-Many of us heard about the Women’s Health Initiative (WHI) study and the decision to stop the study due to an increased risk of breast cancer and heart disease.
-Given the implications, it’s no wonder this has become a number one hot topic.
+Many of us have heard about the Women’s Health Initiative (WHI) study and the decision to stop the study due to an increased risk of breast cancer and heart disease in participants.
+Given the implications, it’s no wonder this has remained a perennially controversial topic.

-It has gotten even more problematic as other studies following the WHI wound up with similar results; most notably among them the Million Woman Study in the U.K.
+At one point, the situation appeared even more problematic as other studies following the WHI appeared to show similar results; most notably among them the Million Woman Study in the UK.

 What Does The Study Mean For Those Of Us With An Early Menopause?

 The main thing to keep in mind: these studies involve older menopausal woman, not women with premature ovarian failure (POF) or early menopause (EM).
 These women are extending their exposure to ovarian hormones.
 They aren’t literally replacing them up until the “normal” age of menopause, as we younger women on HRT are.
 It’s a decisive difference.

 We have a different set of risk factors to begin with than older women.

 Firstly, younger women in general have a lower risk of developing breast cancer in any given year – and having POF or EM actually makes our risk even lower (since lifetime estrogen exposure is linked to breast cancer risk).
 When we take hormone replacement, in effect we’re raising our risks back to that of our age group (3).

 And the health consequences we face due to extended exposure to low estrogen levels are quite severe.
 Overall, it’s said that we younger women have almost a two-fold increase in mortality rate.

 We have a two- to three-fold higher risk of developing heart disease; and the risk of rapid bone loss leading to osteoporosis (4).